msaf9/DataApp/README.md

 5. License

 ## Introduction
-Stock Data App helps to visualize the [8855 ticker's](tickers.csv 'Tickers') (stock) Close and Volume from a given date to date.
+Market Summary App helps to visualize the [8855 ticker's](tickers.csv 'Tickers') (stock) Close and Volume from a given date to date.

 ### Usage
 ```